moorepants/dissertation/parameterstudy.rst

 aircraft control literature, but currently correlations to bicycle handling are mostly speculative and anecdotal at this point.

-For basic diamond frame bicycle, large changes in parameters seem to be needed for large changes in the dynamics.
+For a basic diamond frame bicycle, large changes in parameters seem to be needed for large changes in the dynamics.
 Most bicycle design parameter values are such that the dynamic behavior is quite similar across designs and their differences may not be readily detectable by the human.
 [Tak2010]_ shows that